How an Arc-Fault Circuit Interrupter (AFCI) Detects Arcs

 Distinguishing Friend from Foe: Arc Signature Analysis

 The true genius of an AFCI lies in its ability to tell the difference between “good” arcs and “bad” arcs.
 A light switch creates a small, brief arc when turned on; a drill motor produces continuous arcing at its brushes.
 These are harmless and expected.
-A dangerous arc, however, has a unique electrical fingerprint, or “arc signature.”
+A dangerous arc, however, has a distinctive electrical fingerprint, or “arc signature.”

 This signature is characterized by:

-- Erratic, non-uniform current flow.
+- erratic, non-uniform current flow;

 Types of Arcs Detected by a Combination AFCI